Super-NES/beautiful-jekyll/index.md

 The reason that the users' document didn't converge is because the insert and delete operations were applied in different orders.
 In mathematical terms, the operations did not **commute**.
 For non-mathematicians like ourselves, let's review what commutativity means.
 Commutativity occurs when operations applied in different orders produce the same result.
 For example, addition is commutative because A + B = B + A. Subtraction, however, is not commutative because A - B != B - A.

-Let's try another example where the users simultaneously decide they want to delete the "H" from "CHAT" to get a "CAT".
+Let's try another example where the users simultaneously decide they want to delete the "H" from "HAT" to get a "AT".

 <figure>
   <center>